bebbo/amiga-gcc/README.md

 If building with a normal user, the `PREFIX` directory must be writable (default is `/opt/amiga`).
 You can add the user to an appropriate group.

 ### macOS
 Install Homebrew (https://brew.sh/) or any other package manager first.
-The compiler will be installed together with XCode.
-Once XCode and Homebrew are up install the required packages:
+The compiler will be installed together with Xcode.
+Once Xcode and Homebrew are up install the required packages:

 ```
 brew install bash wget make lhasa gmp mpfr libmpc flex gettext gnu-sed texinfo gcc@11 make autoconf